ak-2485/ak-2485.github.io/index.md

-I am  a PhD student in the Department of Computer Science at Cornell University, and DOE Computational Science Graduate Fellow.
+I am  a PhD student in the Department of Computer Science at Cornell University, and a Computational Science Graduate Fellow with the Department of Energy.

 My research interests are in scientific computing, numerical linear algebra, and formal methods.
 [I also like plasma physics] (http://www.cs.cornell.edu/~bindel//blurbs/stellarator.html).